-Some people have a greater risk than others for passing on genetic disorders to their children.
-They are:
+Some people have a greater risk than others for passing on genetic disorders to their children, including:

 - People who have family members or children with genetic or birth defects.

 - Jews of Eastern European descent.
-They may have a high risk of having babies with Tay-Sachs or Canavan's disease.
+They may have a high risk of having babies with Tay-Sachs or Canavan disease.